civictheme/monorepo-drupal/README.md

 ### Apple M1 adjustments

-The AIO supported version of Pygmy does not appear to receive updates any longer, appears pygmy-go is the de-facto standard going forward.
+The AmazeeIO supported version of Pygmy does not appear to receive updates any longer, appears `pygmy-go` is the de facto standard going forward.
 There is not a stable release with Apple Silicon support yet, however the following dev branch is entirely functional, so we need to build from sources.

 ```
 pygmy down && pygmy-go down